OracleChain/EosProxyServer/README.md

 2.the CHAIN layer, handling EOS chain logic exceptions.

 3.In the CONTRACT layer, we can standardize a general error code specification in your contract code.
-And it's optional to additional error code handling specific situations.
+And it's optional to add additional error code handling specific situations.

 ### FC Layer Exceptions